• Skip to primary navigation

 Sauerkraut, or fermented cabbage, is arguably one of the most beloved fermented foods on the planet.
 It is made by using only salt to create a watery brine around the cabbage and then letting the natural microbes on the cabbage proliferate and change the nutritional profile and flavor of the cabbage into the something truly enchanting through a process called lacto-fermentation.

 If you love the idea of a sauerkraut sandwich but want something a little less heavy, try this sauerkraut tuna sandwich instead; it's unexpectedly delicious!
 Or checked out these other sauerkraut recipes for even more ideas using sauerkraut.
-(I can't get enough of these sweet potato latkes with beet kraut.)
+And if you love this sandwich, you'll probably also love this kimchi grilled cheese or this tuna melt. 🙂

 Jump to: